-The recent announcement that Competition Climbing will be included in the 2020 Tokyo Olympic Games is a huge development for the sport.
+The recent announcement that Competition Climbing will be included in the 2020 Tokyo Olympic Games is a momentous occasion in the history of the sport.
 Together with baseball, skateboarding, karate and surfing, this has been a calculated move on behalf of the International Olympic Committee to “take sport to the youth.”
 In the face of waning interest, the IOC has taken steps to keep the games current and relevant.

 The first reaction from the climbing community was one of jubilation.
 It was reported with enthusiasm by outdoor media outlets such as Rock and Ice and Climbing.
 It was tweeted and re-tweeted by many professional climbers, particularly those whose talents fall largely within the realm of competition climbing such as Sasha DiGiulian, Shauna Coxey and Ashima Shiraishi.

 “Today is a historic day for our sport!” wrote Coxey on Instagram.